Discovering What You Can Control: Interventional Boundary Discovery for Reinforcement Learning: Gradient Attribution Baseline: Implementation Details

-To test whether a stronger model-based observational method can succeed where MI and Cond.\ MI fail, we evaluate a gradient attribution baseline.
-This method trains a joint forward dynamics model $f(\vs, \va) \to \vs'$ (MLP [128, 128], 80 epochs) and scores each observation dimension $i$ by the mean absolute gradient of the predicted next state with respect to actions: $\text{score}_i = \mathbb{E}_{\text{data}}\!\big[\| \partial f_i(\vs, \va) / \partial \va \|_1 \big]$.
-This directly measures how sensitive the learned dynamics are to the action input; a direct model-based approach to identifying action-influenced dimensions.
+The gradient attribution baseline (results in \Cref{tab:grad_attr}) trains a joint forward dynamics model $f(\vs, \va) \to \vs'$ (MLP [128, 128], 80 epochs) and scores each observation dimension $i$ by the mean absolute gradient of the predicted next state with respect to actions: $\text{score}_i = \mathbb{E}_{\text{data}}\!\big[\| \partial f_i(\vs, \va) / \partial \va \|_1 \big]$.
+This directly measures how sensitive the learned dynamics are to the action input and represents a direct model-based approach to identifying action-influenced dimensions.

-However, gradient attribution remains observational: when mimicking distractors co-vary with true state dimensions (which co-vary with actions), the learned model develops spurious gradient paths $\va \to \vs \to \text{distractor}$, assigning non-zero sensitivity scores to dimensions that $\doop(\va)$ does not causally affect.
+However, gradient attribution remains observational.
+When mimicking distractors co-vary with true state dimensions that also co-vary with actions, a learned forward model can assign action sensitivity to those distractors under the observational data distribution, even though the interventional effect of $\doop(\va)$ on them is zero.
+The boundary discovery F1 scores in \Cref{tab:grad_attr} are accordingly low (0.44--0.50), indicating that gradient attribution selects roughly half distractors and half true dimensions.

-\Cref{tab:grad_attr} shows results on four tasks with medium distractors (50 distractor dimensions).
-Gradient attribution performs comparably to or worse than Cond.\ MI across all settings.
-On \texttt{reacher\_hard}, it achieves a return of only 5 (vs.\ \IBD{}'s 929), and on \texttt{cartpole\_swingup} it scores 56, below even the naive MI and Variance baselines (78 and 83, respectively; \Cref{tab:main}).
-The boundary discovery F1 scores are also low (0.44--0.50), indicating that gradient attribution selects roughly half distractors and half true dimensions.
-These results confirm that the difficulty observational methods face under confounded distractors persists across model classes and sensitivity measures, reinforcing the case for interventional identification via the do-operator.